russellmccloy/russellmccloy.github.io/_drafts/azure-ai-search.markdown

 ## The code

+> All the code that relates to this post in my public GitHub repository here: [https://github.com/russellmccloy/azure-ai-search](https://github.com/russellmccloy/azure-ai-search)

+- I used **Terraform** to deploy most if the infrastructure for Azure AI Search.
+- I used **PowerShell** to deploy some of the Azure AI Search internal infrastructure such as *Datasources, Indexes, Indexers and Skillsets*.
+The PowerShell was just used to wrap the Azure AI Search REST API.
+- I used documents supplied by Microsoft here:

+> [Azure-Samples/azure-search-sample-data/tree/main/ai-enrichment-mixed-media](https://github.com/Azure-Samples/azure-search-sample-data/tree/main/ai-enrichment-mixed-media) but my plan is to replace these with my own documents later on the make the data more meaningful.

 ### Code Overview

-In the code, PowerShell and Azure AI Search REST APIs are employed to establish a data source, index, indexer, and skillset.
+In the code, **PowerShell** and **Azure AI Search REST APIs** are employed to establish a data source, index, indexer, and skillset.

 The indexer establishes a connection with Azure Blob Storage, fetching pre-loaded content.
 Subsequently, the indexer triggers a skillset for specialized processing, incorporating the enriched content into a search index.

 The skillset is linked to an indexer and employs Microsoft's built-in skills for information extraction.
 The pipeline encompasses Optical Character Recognition (OCR) for images, language detection, key phrase extraction, and entity recognition (organizations, locations, people).
 Newly generated information within the pipeline is stored in additional fields within an index.
 Once the index is populated, these fields become accessible for queries, facets, and filters.

-> All the code that relates to this post in my public GitHub repository here: [https://github.com/russellmccloy/azure-ai-search](https://github.com/russellmccloy/azure-ai-search)

-- I used Terraform to deploy most if the infrastructure for Azure AI Search.
-- I used `PowerShell` to deploy some of the Azure AI Search internal infrastructure such as Datasources, Indexes, Indexers and Skillsets.
-The PowerShell was just used to wrap the Azure AI Search REST API.

 ## Useful Links and Documentation I used